U.S. Department of Transportation

 Japan

-FHWA and Japan have held bridge workshops for more than 30 years, with significant benefits to both countries.
-Several of these benefits include sharing and exchange of technologies for mutual benefits, cooperative research programs, collaboration, professional networking, personnel exchanges and training, reconnaissance, and response and recovery from devastating events.
-The most recent workshop was held in Los Angeles in 2018.
-The 2020 workshop has been rescheduled for 2021 in Japan.
+FHWA and Japan have held biennial bridge workshops for more than 30 years, with significant benefits to both countries.
+Several of these benefits include sharing and exchange of technologies for mutual benefits, cooperative research programs, professional networking and training, reconnaissance, response and recovery and hands-on learning related to seismic events.
+The most recent workshop was held in Japan in 2023.

 To commemorate the 30th anniversary of this successful collaboration, the Federal Highway Administration prepared a synthesis report documenting the results of the information exchanges.
 An article summarizing the collaboration was published in the May/June 2015 issue of Public Roads.